openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/huawei-storage-driver.rst

      - Storage System Version
    * - Create, delete, expand, attach, detach, manage, and unmanage volumes.

-       Create, delete, manage and unmanage a snapshot.
+       Create, delete, manage, and unmanage a snapshot.

+       Create, delete, and update a consistency group.

+       Create and delete a cgsnapshot.

        Copy an image to a volume